 - Encrypt sensitive data.
 Whether accidental or malicious, exposure of sensitive data is an organization's worst nightmare.
 While perimeter maintenance can protect against many threats, it can't prevent against all.
 To be truly safe, you should encrypt the data itself, both “in motion” (think email, downloading documents, etc.) and “at rest” (think file servers, endpoint devices and even the cloud.)
 There are many data encryption solutions on the market today, and a qualified IT consulting service should be able to help you sort through the options.

 - Educate your employees.
 The biggest cyber security threats are actually right inside your organization.
-It's estimated that more than 60% of breaches are caused by insiders.
-You can do this by using free tools such as Duo or Cofense, or arrange for on-site cyber security awareness training from your IT service provider.
+It's estimated that more than 60% of breaches are caused by insiders, typically from phishing attacks.
+You can do this by using free tools such as Duo (MFA and 2FA) or Cofense, or arrange for on-site cyber security awareness training from your managed IT service provider.

 - Last but not least - BDR.
 Successful backup and data recovery (BDR) is now a must for every single business, large or small.
 It starts with documenting a data retention policy, which records your established protocol for retaining information.
 This includes how to organize information so it can be searched and accessed at a later date, and how (and when) to dispose of information that is no longer needed.
 Older technologies are no longer enough – do you know the difference between file-based backup and image-based backup?
 Are you aware of how often your current BDR solution is being tested?
 This is one area you can’t afford to ignore!

 As a next step, we encourage you to take a read of our "Essential Cyber Security Toolkit" which will provide additional information, and of course reach out to us if you have any questions!